awsdocs/amazon-efs-user-guide/doc_source/limits.md

 + Maximum symbolic link \(symlink\) length: 4080 bytes\.

-+ Maximum number of hard links to a file 175\.
++ Maximum number of hard links to a file: 177\.

 + Maximum size of a single file: 52,673,613,135,872 bytes \(47\.9 TiB\)\.

 + Maximum directory depth: 1000 levels deep\.

 + Any one particular file can have up to 87 locks across all users of the file system\.
-You may mount a file system on one or more Amazon EC2 instances, but the maximum 87\-lock limit for a file applies\.
+You can mount a file system on one or more Amazon EC2 instances, but the maximum 87\-lock limit for a file applies\.

 + In General Purpose mode, there is a limit of 7000 file system operations per second\.
 This operations limit is calculated for all clients connected to a single file system\.